ml1976/scanned-mail/README.md

 # scanned-mail
 Automating - scanning mail and emailing it.

-on top of requiremetx.txt, also install libmagickwand-dev
+on top of requirements.txt, also install libmagickwand-dev